FRENCH REPUBLIC

 icon43.gif (383 bytes)

 The French Army's system of command flags and pennants seems to have originated in Algeria during the colonial wars of the nineteenth century.
-By 1914, the flags illustrated above were in general use, and they were provided for in Army regulations as late as 1939.
+By 1914, the flags illustrated below were in general use.
+In 1933 the system was modified, reflecting the changes in the organization of the Army since the end of World War I.

 By regulation, a command flag was supposed to mark the location of the commander at all times, being posted in front of his headquarters, carried behind him by an NCO when he was on foot or horseback, or displayed on the vehicle in which he was traveling.
 At night, the flag was supposed to be replaced with a lantern whose colored glass followed its pattern.
 In practice, from 1914 on, they were used mainly as car flags and on ceremonial occasions.
 Similar command flags are still used by the French Army today for ceremonies such as the Bastille Day parade in Paris.